What is a direct connection in logistics?

 In the case of truck services, a direct connection is one that takes the shipment from its location of origin straight to its destination location.
 In lay terms, a direct connection is sometimes referred to as going ‘from A to B’.

-The difference between a direct connection and a feeder service
+Difference between a direct connection and a feeder service

 Direct connections are flights that go straight from origin airport to destination airport, and do not form part of a hub and spoke system.
 The shipment on a direct connection is only booked for one flight leg.
 Direct connections often take place between two smaller airports.
 Direct connections can, however, also fly between large airport hubs or from smaller airports to airport hubs and vice versa.
 The difference to a feeder service, is that the shipment on board of a direct connection reaches its final destination upon landing.
 A feeder service, on the other hand, takes a shipment from an origin airport to a hub, where it is transferred to a second flight.